Darel Rex Finley in PhotoBooth

 Ads Are A Revenue Bonus, Not A Feature

 The answer is that the only player in the game who can afford to load their system with a bewildering maze of ads and superfluous features is the biggest player.
-And even then, that player must be careful not to be too agressive with that stuff.
+And even then, that player must be careful not to be too aggressive with that stuff.
 Windows computers often come loaded with adware and automatic “join this, try that” popups.
 But without too much trouble, you (the user) can get rid of that and have a normal, Windows OS without random ads and popups.
 Apple’s iTunes Store immediately presents you with an eye-glazing collage of ads, lists, and featured media.
 But any modestly experienced user knows to just click the tiny “Power Search” link, and poof — the ad-soup vanishes and is replaced with a music-and-video search feature that’s as clean and straightforward as Google.

 (And speaking of Google, they have ads too — unavoidable ones, at that — but their ads are extremely unobtrusive text-only affairs that you almost don’t notice.
 And even those ads don’t appear on the entry page where you tell Google for what you want to search.)